lbucio/your-first-progressive-web-app/README.md

 #### [React PWA Starter Kit](https://github.com/facebookincubator/create-react-app)
 `create-react-app my-great-app`
 ##### What is Included
+- By default, the production build is a fully functional, offline-first Progressive Web App
 - An offline-first service worker and a web app manifest, meeting all the Progressive Web App criteria.

 ---